Adhan: Form

 The call to prayer is said after entering the time of prayer.
 The muezzin usually stands during the call to prayer.
-It is common for the muezzin to put his hands to his ears when reciting the Adhan.
+It is common for the muezzin to put his hands to his ears when reciting the adhan.
 Each phrase is followed by a longer pause and is repeated one or more times according to fixed rules.
 During the first statement each phrase is limited in tonal range, less melismatic, and shorter.
 Upon repetition the phrase is longer, ornamented with melismas, and may possess a tonal range of over an octave.
 The adhan's form is characterised by contrast and contains twelve melodic passages which move from one to another tonal center of one maqam a fourth or fifth apart.
-Various geographic regions in the Middle East traditionally perform the Adhan in particular maqamat: Medina, Saudi Arabia uses Maqam Bayati while Mecca uses Maqam Hijaz.
+Various geographic regions in the Middle East traditionally perform the adhan in particular maqamat: Medina, Saudi Arabia uses Maqam Bayati while Mecca uses Maqam Hijaz.
 The tempo is mostly slow; it may be faster and with fewer melismas for the sunset prayer.
 During festivals, it may be performed antiphonally as a duet.
+Duration can be 1 minutes, but also longer, and then continuing with the shorter iqama.